It4lik/LDAPDockerRegistry/README.md

 ```
 You should now be able to pull this image from another logged-in docker host.

-You can also grab UIs to explore your registry, like [this one](https://hub.docker.com/r/atcol/docker-registry-ui/) or [this one](https://hub.docker.com/r/hyper/docker-registry-web/).
+You can also setup UIs to explore your registry, like [this one](https://hub.docker.com/r/atcol/docker-registry-ui/) or [this one](https://hub.docker.com/r/hyper/docker-registry-web/).

 Happy pulls and pushes :)